Rational Ehrhart Theory: Introduction

 For a cone $C\subseteq\RR^{d+1}$, the \Def{dual cone} $C^{\vee} \subseteq (\RR^{d+1})^{\vee}$ is

 A lattice polytope $\Pol \subset \RR^d$ is \Def{Gorenstein} if the homogenization $\hom(\Pol)$ of $\Pol$ is Gorenstein; in the special case where the Gorenstein point of that cone is $(1, \mathbf q)$, for some $\mathbf q \in \ZZ^d$, we call $\Pol$ \Def{reflexive} \cite{batyrevdualpoly,hibidual}.
 Reflexive polytopes can alternatively be characterized as those lattice polytopes (containing the origin) whose polar duals are also lattice polytopes, i.e., they have codenominator~1.
 This definition has a natural extension to rational polytopes~\cite{fisetkasprzyk}.
 Gorenstein and reflexive polytopes (and their rational versions) play an important role in Ehrhart theory, as they have palindromic $\hstar$-polynomials.
-In Section~\ref{sec:gorenstein} we give the analogous result in rational Ehrhart theory \emph{without} reference to the polar dual (\Cref{thm:gorensteinv2}).
-We will see that there are many more \emph{rational} Gorenstein polytopes than among lattice polytopes; e.g., any rational polytope containing the origin in its interior is rational Gorenstein (\Cref{cor:gorenstein}).
+In Section~\ref{sec:gorenstein} we give the analogous result in rational Ehrhart theory \emph{without} reference to the polar dual: